 Putting Big Words into Big Actions: An SAC Member’s ReflectionJuly 20, 2013

-Recently, we caught up with former Student Advisory Council (SAC) member Liz Brown.
+We caught up with former Student Advisory Council (SAC) member Liz Brown.
 Liz served on the SAC from 2010–11 while studying political science at the University of Wyoming.
 She is now completing a double master’s degree at Penn State with hopes of continuing her advocacy work.

 You were the student government vice president, the vice president of public relations for your sorority, and a student ambassador for prospective students.
 Was serving on the SAC the next step toward your career?